alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

+- **Class Discussion**
+  - Government argued under the "stream of commerce"
+    - 75% of its product is shopped outside of Pennsylvania
+    - **Close & Substantial** Although activities may be intrastate in character when separately considered, if they have such a close and substantial relation to interstate commerce from burdens and obstructions, Congress cannot be denied the power to exercise that control.
+  - Dissent:
+    - Feels as if they are protecting federalism
+      - 10 workers at a plant != interstate commerce (House that Jack Built)
+        - "By the chain of indirect and progressively remote events we finally reach the evil with which it is said the legislation under consideration undertakes to deal"

 #### Case: *[United States v.
 Darby](https://www.lexisnexis.com/lawschool/resources/p/casebrief-united-states-v-darby.aspx)*
-- The Fair Labor Standards Act prescribed minimum wage and maximum hour requirements for employees engaged in the production of goods re- lated to interstate commerce.
+- The Fair Labor Standards Act prescribed minimum wage and maximum hour requirements for employees engaged in the production of goods related to interstate commerce.
 Darby, a Georgia lumber manufacturer, was accused of violating the act.
+- Overrules Hammar v.

 <details><summary><i>Case Brief</i></summary>
   <ul>